 - SpamCop (SCBL)

 - Spam URI Realtime Blocklists (SURBL)

-Spamhaus is the gold standard of email blacklists, but all of the above are serious.
+Spamhaus is the gold standard of email blocklists, but all of the above are serious.
 If you’re on one, deal with it as fast as possible.

-How do you know if you’re on an email blacklist?
+How do you know if you’re on an email blocklist?